-It is essential to get regular foot checks from Dr. Cook and Dr. Nay and to follow all at-home foot care recommendations to reduce your risk of foot injuries caused by your neuropathy symptoms.
+It is essential to get regular foot checks from Dr. Cook and to follow all at-home foot care recommendations to reduce your risk of foot injuries caused by your neuropathy symptoms.

 The first step to neuropathy treatment is proper blood sugar management.
-Dr. Cook and Dr. Nay work with you and your primary doctor to regulate your blood sugar levels benefiting your health overall.
-For painful neuropathy symptoms, Dr. Cook and Dr. Nay may recommend medications to relieve pain, numbness, and burning sensations.
+Dr. Cook works with you and your primary doctor to regulate your blood sugar levels benefiting your health overall.
+For painful neuropathy symptoms, Dr. Cook may recommend medications to relieve pain, numbness, and burning sensations.

 Choosing proper footwear, including orthotics and padding, is another way your doctors can help reduce your risk of foot injury related to neuropathy.

-Get your diabetic neuropathy under control with help from Drs.
-Cook and Nay at San Juan Foot and Ankle Center.
+Get your diabetic neuropathy under control with help from Dr. Cook at San Juan Foot and Ankle Center.
 Call to schedule a foot exam or book online now.